 Most of this period was marked by tolerance, with the Moors ushering in a golden age of Iberia during the Omayyad caliphate that lasted until the early 11th century.

 During this period, arts and culture prospered, minorities enjoyed significant rights and rapid intellectual activity birthed great polymaths such as Averroes and Ibn Rushd.

 The scientific and intellectual development during the period would play a part in later igniting the European Renaissance.
-Later periods of Moorish rule, as their might declined, was marked by strife, intolerance and a lack of intellectual initiatives.
+Later periods of Moorish rule, as their might declined, were marked by strife, intolerance, and a lack of intellectual initiatives.